Automattic/wp-calypso/client/blocks/time-mismatch-warning/README.md

 ## Props

+There are two props:
+- `siteId`: Site ID to check.
-There is only one prop: `status`.
-This is optional, and allows overriding the notice status.
+- `status`: This is optional, and allows overriding the notice status.
 See the `Notice` component for allowed values.